tessapham/class-scheduling/README.md

     A naive function for calculating the optimality of the schedule.

 - main():
-    Calls parseTXT(), construct(...), and assignClassToTime(...) to create a schedule from demo and randomly-generated data, then calls calculateStudentsInClass(...) to report the optimality.
+    Calls parseTXT(), construct(...), and assignClassToTime(...) to create a schedule from the demo and randomly-generated data, then calls calculateStudentsInClass(...) to report the optimality.

 - mainHC():
-    Calls functions in parseHC.py and assignClassToTime(...) to create a schedule from demo and randomly-generated data, then calls calculateStudentsInClass(...) to report the optimality.
+    Calls functions in parseHC.py and assignClassToTime(...) to create a schedule from the demo and randomly-generated data, then calls calculateStudentsInClass(...) to report the optimality.
 ```